tenex-chat/ios-client/docs/CICD_SETUP.md

 # CI/CD Setup & Credentials

-To enable automatic release to TestFlight on merge to `main`, you need to configure the following secrets in your GitHub repository settings.
+To enable automatic release to TestFlight on merge to `master`, you need to configure the following secrets in your GitHub repository settings.

 ## Required Secrets